openwallet-foundation/multipaz-developer-website/docs/getting-started/holder/03-creation.md

 sidebar_position: 3
 ---

 After initializing your `DocumentStore` and related components, you can proceed to create an mDoc (mobile Document) credential.
 This section guides you through creating a Document and generating a standards-compliant mDoc credential.
+The following code should go into the `suspend fun init()` in `App.kt`.

 ### Creating a Document